WeAreAro/partner-api-demo/README.md

-# Partner API Sandbox Project
+# Aro Partner API Sandbox Project

 The purpose of this project is to provide an example of how a Partner could implement the API within a modern frontend stack.